wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

           transport.vfs.IsMounted
         </td>
         <td>
-          When a file read/write location is a bind mount volume need to set this property to true.
+          When a file read/write location is a bind mount volume, this property needs to be set to <code>true</code>.
         </td>
       </tr>
    </tbody>